 Believing, thus, in the vital importance of their profession, Simonit & Sirch have established the first Italian pruning school, of which there are now 10 branches throughout the country.
 These training centers host four-day courses in pruning.
 It's not possible to master pruning in a few days, Simonit says, but students nevertheless learn “to reflect on the consequences that may be caused by incorrect pruning.”

-Currently around 50 wineries in Italy and Europe are using Simonit & Sirch's method.
-Mattia Vezzola, director and winemaker of Bellavista in Franciacorta, hired Simonit & Sirch five years ago to train his staff – “there weren’t any, and there aren’t any, masters of pruning” in the Franciacorta region, he says.
+Currently, around 50 wineries in Italy and Europe are using Simonit & Sirch's method.
+Mattia Vezzola, director and winemaker of Bellavista in Franciacorta, hired Simonit and Sirch five years ago to train his staff.
+“There weren’t any, and there aren’t any, masters of pruning” in the Franciacorta region, he says.

 The testimony should please Simonit, given his desire to renew the profession.
 But, in the end, it is the plant itself that matters to him most.
-“I like to understand how it works,” he says, “and how to have a relationship with this plant, without destroying it, but with love, with passion, and striving to understand how to make it live better.”
+“I like to understand how it works,” says Simonit, “and how to have a relationship with this plant, without destroying it, but with love, with passion, and striving to understand how to make it live better.

 “Afterwards, I also like wine, but most importantly, I like the plant.”